 • Valuation accuracy — The difference between overpaying and capturing upside

-• Deal structure — Cash vs. stock, earnout mechanics, and risk allocation
+• Deal structure — Cash vs. stock, earnout mechanics, risk allocation

 The Three Core Model Types